-All trails are to be constructed of asphalt concrete in accordance with the applicable standards in section VII.K.
+All trails are to be constructed of asphalt concrete in accordance with the applicable standards in section VII.L.

+5. Testing

-- 5. Testing - a.
+- a.
 Compaction testing of the subgrade shall be done a minimum of one (1) field density test per 100 linear metres of subgrade.
 Additional testing may be required at the direction of the City. - b.
-Concrete testing (including slump, air content, temperature, and compressive strength cylinders) shall be made for a minimum of one (1) test per each 50m3 of concrete placed and a minimum of one (1) compete test for each day of placing. - c.
-Asphalt cement testing shall be done in accordance to section VII.K.9.

-All testing shall conform to applicable CSA and ASTM standards and specifications
+Concrete testing (including slump, air content, temperature, and compressive strength cylinders) shall be made for a minimum of one (1) test per each 50m3 of concrete placed and a minimum of one (1) compete test for each day of placing. is required for each day of pouring for every 50m3 placed or any portion thereof. - c.
+Asphalt cement testing shall be done in accordance to section VII.L.9. - d.
+All testing shall conform to applicable CSA and ASTM standards and specifications - e.
+Concrete materials used in the construction of municipal infrastructure must meet the specified compressive strength requirements as per the approved mix design.
+In the event of a deficiency in the 28-day compressive strength test results, pay factors will be applied based on the following criteria: